 This technology may be moving faster than we expected.
 He Jiankui once announced that he had produced gene-edited babies.
 The Chinese scientist upon announcing the news set off a global firestorm.
 Was it true or false?
 The scientist did not publish data to support his claim- his actions would be a breach of scientific conventions.
 Although gene editing is a promising evolution that may correct dangerous illness causing mutations even treat some diseases.

-Jiankui claims that he used a gene editing technique known as Crispr to alter human embryo genes.
+Jiankui claims that he used a gene-editing technique known as Crispr to alter human embryo genes.
 He later implanted the embryos in a woman’s womb and she gave birth to two girls in November 2018.
-He added that he was able to successfully disable the protein that enables transmission of HIV.
-His research and experimentation-to make the body resistant to HIV- is illegal in most countries and China has put a stop to it pending investigation
+He added that he was able to successfully disable the protein that enables the transmission of HIV.
+His research and experimentation to make the body resistant to HIV- is illegal in most countries and China has put a stop to it pending investigation

 Some researches show that Crispr can be used to edit many age-related components.
 Although Crispr has come a long way, using it to counter the aging process is still a new and complex process but may in the near future be an opportunity worth exploring for tech and health startups.
 It will take time to understand the technology before committing resources and manpower to the innovation.